Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 The Passion Chorale is most associated with the St Matthew Passion where is appears five times.
 Bach also used it in the Christmas Oratorio and in several cantatas, including the chorale/fantasia from C 135 in the second cycle where it was, unusually, intoned by the basses rather than the sopranos.
 Its earlier use in the pre-Leipzig C 161 was in a four-part setting to which Bach added a scintillating flute obbligato.
 One of the attractions of this melody is that its harmonisation can be perceived as being principally in major or minor mode, thus imbuing it with a larger than usual range of expressive possibilities (see vol 2, chapter 5 for further discussion of this point).

 In this duet the tonal context is principally major, the Soul having accepted the inevitability of following and, indeed, giving succour to Jesus.
 The ritornello theme is played by the continuo line alone, its strings of quavers certainly conveying a sense of forward movement but there is also an almost playful skittishness about it.

 Perhaps Bach aims to depict the followers as kindred spirits, playful children who follow their leader with complete devotion and child-like faith.
 The text of the chorale melody affirms devotion to the point of death and the alto weaves its more complex lines through and around its partner, asserting much the same message in different words.

 Although the phrases of the chorale largely determine the outline of the movement, Bach has constructed a clearly defined ritornello shape, the initial theme occurring at the beginning, the end and between some of the chorale sections.
 It can also be detected underpinning the singers.
 An important characteristic is the rising and falling contour first heard in bar 2.
-Its repetition throughout creates moments of reflective wistfulness, suggestive of the declared allegiance of the disciples.
+Its repetition throughout creates moments of reflective wistfulness suggestive, perhaps, of the declared allegiance of the disciples.